Faked death: Motivation

 While some people fake their deaths as a prank, self-promotion effort, or to get a clean start, the most common motivations are money or a need to escape an abusive relationship.
 Men are more likely to fake their deaths than women.

 People who fake their deaths often feel like they are trapped in a desperate situation.
 Because of this, an investigation may be triggered if the person disappears, no body is found, and the person is in significant financial difficulties.
 Often, the desperate person has assessed the situation incorrectly.
 For example, John Darwin, known as "Canoe Man" in the UK, incorrectly believed that his financial difficulties could not be resolved through bankruptcy or by seeking legal assistance.

 Many people who fake their deaths intend for the change to be temporary, until a problem is resolved.
 For example, John Darwin hoped that his wife could collect money from life insurance, pay some debts off, and then he could reappear later to pay the money back, perhaps with a fine and some jail time.
 He framed it as a sort of unconventional loan from the life insurance companies.

 Daydreaming or fantasizing about disappearing can be a form of avoiding problems that people do not want to address, such as their dissatisfaction with their current situations.
 Faking a death in this situation goes beyond this common impulse to think about a different lifestyle and may be associated with manipulativeness, anti-social behaviour, or sociopathic tendencies.

 Methods

 People who fake their own deaths usually do so in a way that there isn't a body to identify.
-Often done by going missing or pretending drowning.
+It is often done by going missing or pretending to drown.
 However, drowned bodies usually appear within a few days of a death, and when no body appears, a faked death is suspected.